1varunvc/schedule-personalised-sms/README.md

-# 📅 Scheduled Personalised SMS
+# 📅 Schedule Personalised SMS

 This application orchestrates personalized SMS messages, utilizing Twilio for SMS services and Netlify Functions for a streamlined serverless architecture.
 Crafted to effortlessly dispatch daily morning reminders or notifications, it streamlines communication for optimal user engagement.